 All new incoming students are required to complete a Medical History Form and Immunization Form verified by their physician’s office or the Health Department prior to coming to campus.
-All immunizations must be current prior to the beginning of classes.
+All immunizations must be current prior to August 1st.

 The Student Health Center encourages all students to protect their health by keeping their immunizations up-do-date.
 ONU requires certain immunizations for all students and recommends others.
 Additionally, certain majors may require additional immunizations.
 See the complete lists below.

 Public health officials recommend two doses of MMR (Mumps, Measles, and Rubella) to be administered.
 (First dose usually given at 12 to 15 months of age) The second dose should be given after the age of five.
 Please have your son/daughter receive this second dose before coming to campus.
 Your local Health Department usually will carry the vaccine at a minimal cost.

 It is recommended that all entering college students without a history of the disease have two doses of the chicken pox vaccine.
 These doses should be administered one month apart.
 Please contact your local doctor or Health Department for this immunization.

 The most common cause of bacterial meningitis in college-age adults is meningococcus.
 Two recent studies have suggested that college students living in dormitories/residence halls may have a slight increased risk for contracting meningococcal disease.
 Please contact your local doctor or Health Department to receive this immunization before coming to campus.